 ICOCA card - a rechargeable contactless smart card used on JR West rail network in Japan

-This is a full 10 day itinerary through Japan exploring some more regional areas starting in Osaka, heading west including a trip to Kyoto, and ending in Fukuoka with a number of stops along the way.
+This is a full 10 day itinerary through Japan starting in Osaka and travelling towards west Japan, including a trip to Kyoto.
+The trip will end in foodie heaven, the city of Fukuoka with a number of stops along the way.

 Day 1-2 Osaka